daveb1034/NVGTools/README.md

 The reader does not support namespaces other than the default NVG.
 This will be added later as will support for versions 1.5.0 and 2.0.0 of the NVG specification.

+## Usage

+Reading NVG files is done using an instance of the Reader class.

+'''python
+from nvgReader import Reader as Reader

+reader = Reader(nvgFile)
+points, polylines, polygons, multipoints = reader.read()
+'''

 ## Contributing ##